ROADLESS RULE PROTECTIONS REINSTATED TO THE TONGASS

 The U.S. Department of Agriculture issued the Roadless Rule in 2001.
 It prohibits road construction and timber harvest in inventoried roadless areas.
 This rule covers about a third of the National Forest system, including the Tongass National Forest in Southeast Alaska, and protects large, relatively undisturbed landscapes from damaging new roads and clearcuts in intact forests.
 The Roadless Rule protects over 9 million acres in southeast Alaska from clearcutting and timber road construction, creating space for the region’s fish and wildlife for the benefit of the species themselves and sustainable human uses such as wildlife viewing, recreation and commercial, sport and subsistence fishing.

-Why is the Forest Service re-examining of the Roadless Rule and what’s next?
+Why is the Forest Service re-examining the Roadless Rule, and what’s next?